justinvh/gitpaste/README.markdown

 GitPaste comes configured to use a Postgres database out of the box.
 The parameters for the database are stored in `saic/config.py` - if you don't want to use Postgres, an option is available to use SQLite instead, also in `config.py`.

-If your operating system does not have Postgres (particularly its development libraries) installed, you should remove the `psycopg2` line from `requirements.txt` *BEFORE* running the install command below.
+If you wish to do this, you should remove the `psycopg2` line from `requirements.txt` **BEFORE** running the install command below.

 # Building